Gear & Style

 Articles About labor market

-Why Recent Grads Should Negotiate for Higher Salaries
+Why Recent Grads Should Ask for More Money

 The job market is competitive, but that shouldn't stop entry-level applicants from negotiating.
 In fact, most managers see it as a sign of confidence.